RADO Tradition Captain Cook 42 mm Hands-On Review

 The colour of the dial took my breath away!
 Absolutely gorgeous!
 The layout of the dial was very familiar, it’s the same as the 2017 model, only sized up, but the colours are different, the white lume filled indexes and hands offer a great contrast with the green dial.
 It looks very sharp and it works well with the stainless steel package.

 Take this watch for a walk on a sunny day and you will be treated to quite a show.
 The sunray dial and the green ceramic bezel will come alive and start dancing as you move the watch.
-The domed crystal, the convex dial with sunray finish and a slight darker gradient towards the edges, together with the metallic chapter ring will all contribute to these surprising light effect.
+The domed crystal, the convex dial with sunray finish and a slightly darker gradient towards the edges, together with the metallic chapter ring will all contribute to these surprising light effect.

 I could not stop taking pictures of this watch and when it came to selecting a few for this review, it was quite hard eliminating most of them.